-A lively afternoon debate of some of the top minds in business, finance, technology, and law left its hitherto bitcoin-friendly audience with some serious fear, uncertainty, doubt.
+A lively afternoon debate of some of the top minds and pro-free marketers in business, finance, technology, and law left its hitherto bitcoin-friendly audience with some serious fear, uncertainty, doubt.

 The Manhattan Institute’s Adam Smith Society—a group of free market-advocating MBA students and business people—hosted the lively debate Saturday with Intelligence Squared U.S. at its national meeting.
 The proposition, “Bitcoin is more than a bubble and here to stay,” was supported by legendary venture capitalist Tim Draper and Overstock.com CEO Patrick Byrne.
 On the opposition side was Financial Times U.S. managing editor Gillian Tett and University of Chicago law professor Eric Posner.

 Going into the discussion, a slim plurality (39 percent) of the audience of about 300 people were optimistic about bitcoin’s future.
 But an hour and a half later, 68 percent became naysayers, including a third of those who walked in being bullish on bitcoin’s prospects.

 Even the moderator, ABC’s John Donvan, was shocked by the change in opinion.
 “If it’s a bubble, then the Internet itself was a bubble,” he said.

 The opposition debaters sunk their teeth into the fundamental flaws of bitcoin’s anonymity, fixed supply, and decentralization.
 But it wasn’t any technical flaw that swayed the audience.
 Instead the negative side reminded attendees of one fundamental fact: nobody can truly predict the future.